 See The Full List Of Europe’s Best Hostels By City

 Couchsurfing is a super popular way to experience Europe, save money on accommodation, and meet friendly locals.
 Here’s our Guide to Couchsurfing in Europe.

 Short-term apartment rentals — especially Airbnb — have exploded in Europe and it’s one of my favorite ways to experience Europe’s cities.
 But picking the perfect apartment can be a little tricky.
 Here’s my Guide To Renting Airbnb & Vacation Apartments In Europe.

 Related: Airbnb Review: Why It’s Our Top Choice for Rental Apartments

 Planes, Trains, and Automobiles!

-Europe has a great transportation network which makes zipping from city to city and country to country incredibly easy.
+Europe has a great transportation network, making it incredibly easy to zip from city to city and country to country.
 The hardest part is choosing which method is right for your travel style and budget.

 In this section, I cover each major transportation option system and give tips on finding the best deals.